-Selecting, installing and maintaining your Pond Filter
+Selecting, installing and maintaining a Pond Filter

 A pond filter is one of the most important parts of any garden pond whether it be a fish pond or a simple water garden.
 These devices come in several different configurations and levels of price and complexity.
 Depending on one's pond design, a filter, aerator and pump will all be a necessity.
 These devices can be installed at different positions within or outside the pond, depending on the type chosen, and each has their own advantages and disadvantages.